 \paragraph{Comparison with previous works.} In Table \ref{table-fid-all} we compare SEEDS with other sampling methods for pre-trained DPMs, and report the minimum FID obtained and their respective NFE.
-For each of the reported pre-trained models in CIFAR-10, CelebA-64 and ImageNet-64, SEEDS outperforms all off-the-shelf methods in terms of quality with relatively low NFEs.
+For each of the reported pre-trained models in CIFAR-10, CelebA-64 and ImageNet-64, SEEDS outperform all off-the-shelf methods in terms of quality with relatively low NFEs.
 For the discrete pre-trained DPM on CIFAR-10 (VP Uncond.) it is $\sim 5\times$ faster than the second best performant solver.
-Additionally, SEEDS remains competitive with the optimized EDM samplers.
+Additionally, SEEDS remain competitive with the optimized EDM sampler.
 For ImageNet-64, it is nearly as good as the optimized EDM sampler while being almost twice faster than the latter.
 Figure \ref{fig:fid-cont} (a) compares the FID score of SEEDS and DPM-Solver with varying NFEs.
 While DPM-Solver methods stabilize faster in a very low NFE regime, our methods eventually surpass them.
 Interestingly, after reaching their minimum, SEEDS methods tend to become worse at higher NFEs, a fact that is also visible in Figure \ref{fig:fid-cont} (b), where we notice that such phenomenon is also present on other SDE methods.
 We report in Appendix \ref{app:exp-details}, the results of our SEEDS methods in the low NFE regime and connect their behavior with their proven convergence rate.

-\paragraph{Combining SEEDS with other methods.} While being an off-the-shelf method, SEEDS can be combined with the Churn-like method used in EDM incurring into an SDE solver an additional source of stochasticity.
+\paragraph{Combining SEEDS with other methods.} While being an off-the-shelf method, SEEDS can be combined with the Churn-like method used in EDM incurring into SDE solvers with an additional source of stochasticity.
 As done in {\cite{Karras2022edm}}, we evaluate the effect of this second kind of stochasticity, measured by a parameter denoted $S_{\tmop{churn}}$.
-Figure \ref{fig:fid-cont} (c) shows that SEEDS and EDM show similar behavior, although SEEDS is twice faster, more sensitive to $S_{\tmop{churn}}$, and quickly achieves comparable performance to EDM.
+Figure \ref{fig:fid-cont} (c) shows that SEEDS and EDM show similar behavior, although SEEDS-3 is twice faster, more sensitive to $S_{\tmop{churn}}$, and quickly achieves comparable performance to EDM.
 This indicates that SEEDS could possibly outperform EDM after a proper parameter optimization that will be left for future works.
 Nevertheless, we highlight the fact that obtaining such optimal parameters is costly and might scale poorly.